 The average annual watershed sediment load used in this analysis is an estimate from the CBP P5 model and provides a quantitative estimate of sediment to the highest order (largest) stream in the watershed.
 This sediment load is estimated for the rainfall driven sediment, which is the most significant sediment source in a non-tidal watershed.
-The watershed segmentation applied in the analysis is based on the CBP P5 model and results in two TMDL analysis segments for the Youghiogheny River watershed (see Figure 5).
+The watershed segmentation applied in the analysis is based on the CBP P5 model and results in three TMDL analysis segments for the Upper North Branch Potomac River Watershed (see Figure 5.)

-Since there are no established numeric criteria for watershed sediment loads, the watershed sediment load in the Youghiogheny River watershed was compared to loads estimated in reference watersheds.
-Reference watersheds were determined based on the Benthic and/or Fish Index of Biotic Integrity (BIBI/FIBI) average watershed scores significantly greater than 3.0 (based on a scale of 1 to 5).
+Since there are no established numeric criteria for watershed sediment loads, the watershed sediment load in the Upper North Branch Potomac River Watershed was compared to loads estimated in reference watersheds.
+Reference watersheds were determined based on the Benthic and/or Fish Index of Biotic Integrity (BIBI/FIBI) average watershed scores being significantly greater than 3.0 (based on a scale of 1 to 5).
 A threshold of 3.0 was selected because this is the level indicative of satisfactory water quality per Maryland's biocriteria (Roth et al., 2000; Roth et al., 1998 and Stribling et al., 1998).
 In determining if the average watershed score is significantly greater than 3.0, a 90% confidence interval was calculated for each watershed based on the individual MBSS sampling results.

 Comparison of watershed sediment loads to loads from reference watersheds requires that the watersheds be similar in physical and hydrological characteristics.
 To satisfy this requirement, reference watersheds were selected only from the Highland and Piedmont physiographic regions.
-This region is consistent with the non-coastal region that was identified in the 1998 development of FIBI and subsequently used in the development of the BIBI (Roth et al., 1998 and Stribling et al., 1998).
-To control for the variability in soil type, rainfall, and topography, individual watershed sediment loads were normalized by their all-forested condition sediment load.
-The normalization calculation divides the current watershed sediment load by the sediment load assuming an all-forested condition.
+This region is consistent with the non-coastal region that was identified in the 1998 development of the FIBI and subsequently used in the development of the BIBI (Roth et al., 1998 and Stribling et al., 1998).
+To control for the variability in soil type, rainfall, and topography, individual watershed sediment loads were normalized by their all forested condition sediment load.
+The normalization calculation divides the current watershed sediment load by the sediment load assuming an all forested condition.
+This resulting factor, the forest normalized sediment load, represents how many times greater the current watershed sediment load is than the all forested sediment load.